-The big New Years event in Birmingham is without doubt the midnight firework display in Centenary Square right in the heart of the city, which attracts families and party-goers alike to the city centre to take part in the countdown and enjoy the spectacle together - this is set to return for NYE 2015, so you just need to hope for good weather!
+The big New Years event in Birmingham is without doubt the midnight firework display in Centenary Square right in the heart of the city, which attracts families and party-goers alike to the city centre to take part in the countdown and enjoy the spectacle together - this is set to return for NYE 2019, so you just need to hope for good weather!

 Away from the main events, families in the area tend to spend the evening in their local bars, which avoids the trouble and expense of commuting to the city centre, which is more the preserve of the younger crowd at this time of year so nearby towns such as Halesowen, Solihull, Dudley, West Bromwich and Wolverhampton are all worth a look if they're easier for you to get to.

 Birmingham boasts a remarkable range of accommodation, from humble guest houses and serviced apartments to family run bed and breakfasts right up to major international chains and 4 and 5 star luxury establishments.
-Booking early is recommended.
-Check availability and book local hotels here.